-- Empathic neural responses are modulated by the perceived fairness of others - Fairness works
+- Empathic neural responses are modulated by the perceived fairness of others - Fairness works - What happens when two monkeys are paid unequally - Teacher removes a student from class the reason why will shock you

 Underuse of Fairness

 Individuals high in fairness are typically concerned with equity across people and between people.
 Although fairness is a core strength for this individual, it is not uncommon for people to express their fairness strength strongly in one setting (e.g., home and personal life), yet lose sight of using it in other situations that are routine (e.g., at work) or vice versa.
 There may be missed opportunities to express this strength optimally across contexts.